 Is the Nuremberg Card Worth It for Your Plans?

-I personally love searching for the places I want to go to, like most of the destinations I have been to.
+I love searching for the places I want to go to, like most destinations I have been to.
 Sometimes, I rely on city cards to save time and visit as many places as possible for free and at discounted fees.

 The Nuremberg Card is certainly a steal!
 It has access to over 20 museums and other destinations around the city.